appscot/sails-orientdb/CONTRIBUTING.md

 **ALWAYS USE A "TOPIC" BRANCH!** Personally I like the `issuenumber-feature_name` format that way its easy to identify the branch and feature at a glance.
 Also please make note of any issue number in the pull commit so we know what you are solving (it helps with cleaning up the related items later).

-Please follow these guidelines before reporting a bug:

-1. **Update to the latest version** &mdash; Check if you can reproduce the issue with the latest version from the `master` branch.

-2. **Use the Issues search** &mdash; check if the issue has already been reported.
-If it has been, please comment on the existing issue.

-3. **Provide a means to reproduce the problem** &mdash; Please provide as much details as possible, e.g. waterline-orientdb logs, and of course the steps to reproduce the problem.

 ### Running The Tests